Oxwich, St Illtyd Church

 History, tourist information, and nearby accommodation

 Set under a niche in the north wall is the effigy of a medieval knight and his lady, thought to be members of the De la Mere family, though their exact identities are unknown.
 The De la Mere's owned Oxwich Castle, and the couple may be a lord and lady who tragically drowned in Oxwich Bay in the early 14th century.
-The costumes sugest a later date, however, so perhaps they represent Sir John Penres and Margaret Fleming, holders of the manor in the 15th century.
+The costumes suggest a later date, however, so perhaps they represent Sir John Penres and Margaret Fleming, holders of the manor in the 15th century.

 In the churchyard is dried up well traditionally held to be haunted.
 A ghostly 'water horse', or ceffyi dwr, was said to appear in the churchyard then vanish mysteriously in the well.
 At the rear of the churchyard is the poignant grave of a Royal Navy sailor whose body washed ashore during the First World War.
-He was never identified, and the gravestone inscription merely says, 'known unto God'.
+He was never identified, and the gravestone inscription merely says, 'Known unto God'.

-At present the church key can be obtained from the rector if you wish to visit the church.
+The church key can be obtained from the rector if you wish to visit the church.

 About Oxwich, St Illtyd Church

 Location: South end of Oxwich beach, off the A4118

 Photo Credit: Chris McAuley, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.